 Now, to understand it, we first need to be clear about the two concepts:

-- Functional Programming: A paradigm where programs are composed using functions where a function takes some arguments and returns the same result on the same input variables, and there are no other side effects.
-Secondly, where a function can be passed as an argument to another function, or a function can be returned as a result.
+- Functional Programming: A paradigm where programs are composed using functions where a function takes some arguments and returns the same result on the same input variables, with no other side effects.
+Secondly, where a function can be passed as an argument to another function or a function can be returned as a result.

 - Object Oriented Programming: A paradigm where a real-world problem can be implemented in the form of classes and objects following the basic OOPs concepts like Abstraction, Encapsulation, Inheritance, and Polymorphism.

 The file extension of the Scala source file may be either “.scala” or “.sc”.
-Scala language lets you create any kind of application like web application, mobile application, desktop-based application, etc.
+Scala language lets you create any kind of application like web, mobile, desktop, etc.

 - You can download Scala from its official website: https://www.scala-lang.org/download/

-- Set up an environment variable SCALA_HOME to point to the “scala” file in the package where the language is installed.
+- Set up an environment variable SCALA_HOME to point to the “scala” file where the language is installed in the package.

 - Next, add this SCALA_HOME variable to the PATH environment variable.

 - Now, to check if it has been installed successfully.
 Open a fresh command prompt window and type “scala”.
-Something like the below should appear on the screen.
+Something like the one below should appear on the screen.

 Note: To start experimenting with Scala right away, you can use Scastie in your web browser.
 Scastie is an online “playground” where you can experiment with Scala examples to see how things work, with access to all Scala compilers and published libraries.